waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 * **Accelerates research** by reducing time-to-insight

 For researchers, this means spending less time fighting with APIs and more time discovering insights.
 For developers, it means rapid prototyping and experimentation.
 For the SAGE community, it means democratizing access to cutting-edge edge computing infrastructure.

-## Real-World Impact

-Since deployment, SAGE MCP has:

-* **Reduced onboarding time** for new users from days to minutes
-* **Enabled non-programmers** to access complex sensor data
-* **Accelerated plugin discovery** through semantic search
-* **Simplified job submission** with natural language commands
-* **Improved data accessibility** through pre-signed image URLs

-The system processes thousands of queries monthly, with users ranging from undergraduate students to senior researchers.

 ## Open Source & Community